Nintendo Classics: Expansion Pack

-Subscribers to the premium "Expansion Pack" tier have access to games for the Nintendo 64, Sega Genesis, Virtual Boy (top row), Game Boy Advance, and GameCube (bottom row).
+Subscribers to the premium "Expansion Pack" tier have access to games for the Nintendo 64, Sega Genesis (top row), Virtual Boy, Game Boy Advance (middle row), and GameCube (bottom row).

 Nintendo 64

-Announced in a Nintendo Direct on September 23, 2021, Nintendo 64 games were added to the service worldwide with nine titles on October 25, 2021.
+Announced in a Nintendo Direct on September 23, 2021, Nintendo 64 (N64) games were added to the service worldwide with nine titles on October 25, 2021.
 Games are based on the NTSC releases using 60 Hz timing; select games also have the option to play the European versions which run at their original PAL 50 Hz speed, including those that support multiple languages.
-Games that received a Z rating from the Japanese CERO rating board or an M rating from the ESRB are available as part of a separate "18+" application in Japan or "Mature 17+" application in western regions.
+The app does not emulate the ability to save to a Controller Pak, meaning some games can only save progress through the use of save states.
 An update on June 5, 2025 added the ability to remap each game's control scheme.
 Players on the Nintendo Switch 2 are also able to rewind gameplay and apply a CRT filter.
-As of 4 September 2025, there are 42 (Note: 40 games in North America and PAL regions, seven of which are exclusive to these regions; 35 games in Japan, two of which are exclusive to this region.) games available, including the following:
+Games that received a Z rating from the Japanese CERO rating board or an M rating from the ESRB are available as part of a separate "18+" application in Japan or "Mature 17+" application in western regions.
+As of 4 June 2026, there are 45 (Note: 43 games in North America and PAL regions, nine of which are exclusive to these regions; 36 games in Japan, two of which are exclusive to this region.) games available, including the following: